Here’s The 6 Worst Things To Do Before A Run

 6 Worst Things To Do Before A Run

-Save that ice cold beer for after your run, it will probably taste a lot better then too!
+Save that ice-cold beer for after your run; it will probably taste much better then, too!

 6 Worst Things To Do Before A Run

-We would recommend fuelling before your run with a small, light, and simple snack 30 minutes before you head out.
-It could be something simple like a piece of toast with some nut butter, an energy bar, or even just grabbing a banana.
+I recommend fueling before your run with a small, light, carbohydrate-rich snack at least 30 minutes before you head out.
+It could be something simple like a piece of toast with peanut butter or honey, an energy bar, or even just grabbing a banana.

-If you eat a larger meal before your run, be sure to give it enough time to digest.
-2 hours should do the trick.
+If you eat a larger meal before your run, give it enough time to digest.
+2-3 hours should do the trick.

-For a comprehensive rundown of pre-run fuelling check out this article: What To Eat Before Running In The Morning
+For a comprehensive rundown of pre-run fueling: What To Eat Before Running In The Morning

 Related: What To Eat The Night Before A Long Run For Maximum Results